aergoio/guide/source/smart-contracts/lua/reference.md

 This function creates a prepared statement and returns a statement object

 ### last_insert_rowid()
-This function returns the rowid of the most recent successful INSERT operation on the database.
+This function returns the rowid of the most recent successful INSERT operation on the database

 ```lua
 -- create customer table